 If you have many commits on your current branch, and you want to avoid some nasty commit-by-commit merge conflicts in the next step, it is recommended to squash your commits into a single commit.
 This is done by running

-git rebase -i origin/master.
-You should see a list of commits, each commit starting with the word “pick”.
+git branch -vv to make sure.
+After running the git rebase command, you should see a list of commits, each commit starting with the word “pick”.
 Make sure the first commit says “pick” and change the rest from “pick” to “squash”.
 This will squash each commit into the previous commit, which will continue until each commit is squashed into the first commit.

 git rebase-update.
 This command updates all of your local branches with remote changes that have landed since you started development work, which could've been a while ago.
 It also deletes any branches that match the remote repository, such as after the CL associated with that branch had merged.
 You may run into rebase conflicts which should be manually fixed before proceeding with